-Finally, the Select Opportunistic Starwood Accounts invest in "opportunistic" real estate, real estate-related debt and real estate-related securities globally (which often are under-managed assets and with higher potential for equity appreciation) and have priority over us with respect to such investment opportunities.
-As of December 31, 2020, there were two Select Opportunistic Starwood Accounts that had priority over us.
-These two Select Opportunistic Starwood Accounts had an aggregate of approximately \$8.6 billion of unused investing capacity.
-The priority granted to these two Select Opportunistic Starwood Accounts will result in fewer investment opportunities being made available to us.
-These two Select Opportunistic Starwood Accounts, which were not fully invested as of December 31, 2020, had an aggregate of approximately \$16.4 billion of gross assets under management (includes 100% of property value if controlled by the fund and its affiliates, otherwise shown as the fund's proportionate share of property value).
+Finally, one Other Starwood Account, which we refer to as the "Select Opportunistic Starwood Account," invests in "opportunistic" real estate, real estate debt and real estate-related securities globally (which often are under-managed assets and with higher potential for equity appreciation) and has priority over us with respect to such investment opportunities as of December 31, 2021.
+This Select Opportunistic Starwood Account had approximately \$5.3 billion of unused investing capacity.
+The priority granted to this Select Opportunistic Starwood Account will result in fewer investment opportunities being made available to us.
+The Select Opportunistic Starwood Account, which was not fully invested as of December 31, 2021, had approximately \$9.8 billion of gross assets under management (includes 100% of property value if controlled by the fund and its affiliates, otherwise shown as the fund's proportionate share of property value).
 Other than (i) the priority granted to Select Opportunistic Starwood Account, (ii) the priority granted to Starwood Property Trust with respect to real estate-related debt and debt-like equity investments and (iii) the priority granted to SEREF with respect to debt investment opportunities related to European real estate, no Other Starwood Accounts have priority over us with respect to investment opportunities.
 However, Starwood Capital may in the future grant priority to additional Other Starwood Accounts.

-While the Advisor will seek to manage potential conflicts of interest in a fair and reasonable manner (subject to the priority rights of the Starwood Property Trust and Select Opportunistic Starwood Accounts described above) as required pursuant to our charter and the Advisory Agreement, the portfolio strategies employed by the Advisor, Starwood Capital or their affiliates in managing the Other Starwood Accounts could conflict with the strategies employed by the Advisor in managing our business and may adversely affect the marketability, exit strategy, prices and availability of the properties, securities and instruments in which we invest.
+While the Advisor will seek to manage potential conflicts of interest in a fair and reasonable manner (subject to the priority rights of the Starwood Property Trust, SEREF and the Select Opportunistic Starwood Account described above) as required pursuant to our charter and the Advisory Agreement, the portfolio strategies employed by the Advisor, Starwood Capital or their affiliates in managing the Other Starwood Accounts could conflict with the strategies employed by the Advisor in managing our business and may adversely affect the marketability, exit strategy, prices and availability of the properties, securities and instruments in which we invest.
 The Advisor, Starwood Capital or their affiliates may also give advice to the Other Starwood Accounts that may differ from advice given to us even though their investment objectives or guidelines may be the same or similar to ours.